 Definition: ‘The use of the same methods for the same items, either from period to period within a reporting entity or in a single period across entities.’

 In essence, consistency is a straightforward principle.
 It is intended to enhance financial reporting by making it easier for users to make comparisons.
-In that sense it contributes to the achievement of comparability (which is considered in the second article).
+In that sense it contributes to the achievement of comparability which is one of the qualitative characteristics of useful financial information.

-By requiring similar items to be treated in the same way (‘the use of the same method’ as stated in the Framework), it is fairly obvious that this contributes to making comparisons more meaningful.
+By requiring similar items to be treated in the same way (‘the use of the same methods’ as stated in the Conceptual Framework), this contributes to making comparisons more meaningful.

-The two key points to note is that consistency should be applied in two ways:
+The two key points to note are that consistency should be applied in two ways:

 It is highly probable that this is one of the major hurdles that any candidate has to overcome.
 Double entry is often easier to do than to explain.
-For that reason, candidates would be wise to complete as many practice questions as possible before taking the exam,.
-It is also the reason why the topic can only be touched on in a relatively brief article such as this.
+For that reason, candidates would be wise to complete as many practice questions as possible before taking the exam.
+It is also the reason why the topic can only be touched on briefly in a relatively short article such as this.

-There is no definition of double entry in the Framework – although it is probably fair to say that this is the most fundamental underpinning principle in accounting.
+There is no definition of double entry in the Conceptual Framework – although it is probably fair to say that this is the most fundamental underpinning principle in accounting.
 In the absence of a formal definition, it is probably best to start by noting that double entry arises from the fact that every transaction has a dual aspect (sometimes referred to as ‘duality’).
-The dual aspect means that each party in a transaction is affected in two ways by the transaction, hence:
+The dual aspect means that each party in a transaction is affected in two ways by the transaction and that every transaction gives rise to both a debit entry (Dr) and a credit entry (Cr).

-Given that the value of the debit entries is the same as the value of the credit entries it follows that, when a number of transactions have been recorded, the total value of the debit entries will be the same as the total value of the credit entries.
-This is the basis of the accounting equation (which will be considered in a future article).
+Given that the value of the debit entries is the same as the value of the credit entries for any given transaction, it follows that when a number of transactions have been recorded, the total value of the debit entries will still be the same as the total value of the credit entries.
+This is the basis of the accounting equation.

 This straightforward example allows a key point about double entry to be made.
 Clearly there are two parties involved in the transaction.
 While both parties will record the transaction, that is not what is meant by double entry.
-It is important to remember that when preparing accounting entries, we are only dealing with a single entity.
+It is important to remember that when preparing accounting entries, we are only dealing with a single entity – either Andrea or Brian.
 Double entry is not related to the fact that two parties are involved in a transaction.

 From Andrea’s point of view the dual aspect is: